-Technology Suppliers who only sign the NDA are still able to receive Draft Specifications prior to public disclosure, and are able to review and comment on the Draft Specifications.
+Technology Vendors who only sign the NDA are still able to receive Draft Specifications prior to public disclosure, and are able to review and comment on the Draft Specifications.

 As work progresses, documents attain various stages of maturity as follows:

 |Work in Progress||An incomplete document designed to guide discussion and generate feedback, and may include several alternative solutions for consideration.|

 |Draft||A document in Specification format considered largely complete, but lacking review by Members and Technology Vendors.
 Drafts are susceptible to substantial change during the review process.|

 |Issued||A generally public document that has undergone Member and Technology Vendor review, cross-vendor interoperability, and is available for Certification testing.
 Issued Specifications are subject to the Engineering Change (EC) Process.|

 |Closed||A static document, reviewed, tested, validated, and closed to further ECs.|